 Method of Delivery

-A flexible model of delivery will be undertaken based on the employer’s needs e.g. Apprentices attend College 2 days per week for two years or 1 day per week for 4 years and work for their employer for the rest of the time, or attend College on a one year full time basis then work with their employer full time.
-You will build a portfolio of competence towards the End Point Assessment during the Apprenticeship.
+A flexible model of delivery will be undertaken based on the employer’s needs e.g. apprentices attend College two days per week for two years or one day per week for four years and work for their employer for the rest of the time, or attend College on a one year full-time basis, and one day in year 2, then work with their employer full-time.
+You will build a portfolio of competence towards the End Point Assessment (EPA) during the apprenticeship.
 Assessor visits will take place at regular intervals throughout the apprenticeship.

-Successful achievement of the end-point assessment will lead to final certification of the apprenticeship.
+Successful achievement of the End-Point Assessment (EPA) will lead to final certification of the apprenticeship.
 The assessment, with an independent assessor, will comprise of: